WeR-stats/workshops/setup_cloud_machine_data_science/README.md

 At this point in time, it'd be useful to save the current state of the machine, called **snapshot**, so that if something happens in the future it's always possible to revert back to the current situation in a few minutes with a click from the droplet dashboard.
 Moreover, we could also build other similar droplets but slighlty different, and use this snapshot as a starting point, instead of going back to the entire droplet creation.

 To snapshot a droplet:
-  - shut down the droplet: `sudo shutdown now`
+  - shut down the droplet using the terminal:
+    ~~~
+    : `sudo shutdown now
+    ~~~`
-  - login into your DO account, head for the droplet dashboard, and from the left menu click  **Snapshots**, enter a memorable name in the textbox, then click **Take Snapshot**
+  - login into your DO account, head for the droplet dashboard, and from the left menu click  `**Snapshots`**, enter a memorable name in the textbox, then click `**Take Snapshot`**
-  - Once finished,  start the droplet again using the switch on the upper right
+  - oOnce the process has finished, you can start the droplet again using the switch on the upper right

 To restore a snapshot on the droplet it was created from:
+  - head for the snapshots page of the droplet from which the requested snapshot was created.
+You can also click `Manage` > `Snapshots` from the main menu on the left to see all the snapshots you've created
+  - from the list of droplet snapshots at the bottom, click the `More` dropdown menu on the far right of the desired snapshot box
-  -
+  - click `Restore Droplet`
+Notice that the restoring process will replace the current droplet content with the one available at the time you saved the chosen snapshot, so be very careful in performing this action.

-In case you want to create a new droplet from a snapshot:
+In case you want to create an entirely new droplet from a snapshot:
   - open the  [droplet **Create** page](https://cloud.digitalocean.com/droplets/new),
-  - select the  **Snapshots** tab
+  - select the  `**Snapshots`** tab.
+Notice that you won't find this tab if you've never created any snapshots.
   - choose the snapshot you’d like to create the droplet from
-  - fill out the rest of the choices on the **Create** page as desired, then click  **Create**
+  - fill out the rest of the choices on the **Create** page as desired, then click  `**Create`**

 <br/>